dr-matt-smith/year2-2019-codeception02/README_acceptance.md

 1. In one terminal window, run your web server

-1. In a second terminal window, run your acceptance tests:
+1. In a second terminal window, run your acceptance tests (by adding `acceptance` after `run` we are saying we **only** want to run acceptance tests, and ignore any unit or functional tests):

     ```bash
         vendor/bin/codecept run acceptance
     ```

-    - it will probably fail, due to Codeception's default web server port guess of 80, rather than our usual 8000:
+    - unless you are using a web server like Apache then it will probably fail, due to Codeception's default web server port guess of 80, rather than our usual 8000:

         ```bash
               [GuzzleHttp\Exception\ConnectException] cURL error 7: Failed to connect to localhost port 80: Connection refused (see http://curl.haxx.se/libcurl/c/libcurl-errors.html)